wingsuit-designsystem/wingsuit/packages/wingsuit/docs/PATCHING.md

-# Patching Server
+# Patching PresetManager

-It is possible to patch `node_modules` in use by Server.
+It is possible to patch `node_modules` in use by PresetManager.
 This is particularly useful for Node Pattern Lab 3, which at the time of writing is still in Beta.

 ## Requirements